Howard-University/5-intro-to-github-AtuwatseOkorodudu/README.md

 # :wave: The Basics of GitHub

 ## 🤓 Course overview and learning outcomes
+My name is Atuwatse Okorodudu, I am an honors political science major and computer science minor from Highland California.
+I want to learn more data manipulation techniques.

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀